shiwangaryan/Second-Brain/README.md

 <p>2.
 Fork the repository in your github account and download the code in your local machine</p>

 <p>3.
-Open terminal in the app's source folder and type: the following code for getting all dependencies</p>
+Open terminal in the app's source folder and type the following code for getting all dependencies</p>

 ```
 flutter pub get